Trying for a baby and want to learn how to improve your cervical mucus?

 6. Alternative Therapy

 Aromatherapy – Rose Otto oil is recommended to increase fertile fluid.
-Stop using after you ovulate as it is not recommended in pregnancy.
+It is not recommended in pregnancy so stop using it after you ovulate.

 Acupressure – The Ren 14 point is well known for increasing cervical mucus.